MATTHEW 16:18-19

 Peter rose and said to them, “Brethren, you know that in the early days God made choice among you, that by my mouth the Gentiles should hear the word of the gospel and believe.”

 This is the first installment of a type of article we are calling “Papal Snapshots.”
-Each one will highlight a brief example, story, and/or quote that either makes the case for, or refutes an objection to, the papacy.
+Each Papal Snapshot will present bite-size evidence for the papacy through stories, quotes, and documents from the ancient Church.

 Roadmap